Tars4815/ponti/README.md

 ...
 ```

-If you'd like to change the name or the description of the annotation, insert the desired texts according to the comment in the code.
+If you'd like to define another annotation, copy the entire code block of the first annotation and paste it right in first row below it in the js script.
+Then modify it according to your need.

-[⚠ Section under construction ⚠]
+N.B.: Variable names should be unique!

 ## **Extra** 🌟